Translation disclaimer (Translation disclaimer)

 Climate Action Partnership

-The Climate Action Partnership is a group that provides oversight of the development and delivery of Calderdale’s Climate Action Plan.
+This group provides oversight for the development and delivery of our Climate Action Plan.

 Partnership members